Prepare your backup files

 The following requirements and limitations apply to the backup files you use for migration:

-• The full backup files and transaction log backup files must names that adhere to the naming conventions.
+• All backup files must names that adhere to their respective naming conventions.

 • Your backup files can have a maximum size of 5 TB.

-• You can stripe your full backup file into smaller files if your database size exceeds 5 TB.
+• You can stripe your full or differential backup files into smaller files if your database size exceeds 5 TB.
 Each stripe can have a maximum size of 5 TB.

 • Database Migration Service doesn't migrate the SQL Server master database.